 The smallest creatures often rely on power in numbers.
-When termites join forces in their thousands, they can defend their nests against invaders many times larger themselves.
+When termites join forces in their thousands, they can defend their nests against invaders many times larger themselves – but may get overrun by even smaller enemies when distracted.

-The Earth’s largest animal can be just as hard to see as some of the smallest, because it is so rare.
-The blue whale is a record-breaking size – nearly thirty metres in length – and a record-breaking weight – nearly 190 tons, making it an awe-inspiring sight to behold for those lucky enough to see one.
+Earth’s largest animal can be just as hard to see as some of the smallest, because it is so rare.
+The blue whale is a record-breaking size – nearly thirty metres in length – and a record-breaking weight – up to 170 tons, making it an awe-inspiring sight to behold for those lucky enough to see one.

 Written and produced by Petra Lederhilger